handprint : mixing green

 There are three reasons why green is a difficult color for many artists.

-Green is, first of all, the color that is most difficult to indentify accurately.
-People vary considerably in their choice of a "pure" green color, have difficulty distinguishing one green color from another, and have few specific "green" color labels to identify and remember green colors.
+The first problem, surprisingly, is just seeing green.
+Green is the hue that is most difficult to identify accurately.
+People vary considerably in their choice of a "pure" green color, have difficulty distinguishing one green color from another, and have few specific green color names to identify and remember green colors (think, in comparison, of the many color names we have for the domains of yellow, orange and red).
 As a result, our perception of green is more likely to be a "color idea" — the green we think a lawn or a leaf should be — rather than the green that matches the actual visual sensation.
 Foliage greens, for example, are typically much darker and duller than we remember them.

-When we go to mix paints, we find it's difficult to pick the right paint combination — blue and yellow, or green and yellow, or green and blue — to get the right shade of green, because green mixtures are different from other mixtures.
-In particular, they follow curves rather than straight lines across a color wheel.
-These mixing complications are the reason there are so many premixed convenience green paints on the market.
+The second is mixing green.
+When we go to mix paints, we find it's difficult to pick the right paint combination — blue and yellow, or green and yellow, or green and blue? — to get the right shade of green, because green mixtures are different from other mixtures.
+We must know the material behavior of different pigments and paints, and which ones to choose for different purposes.
+When we mix them, we find that green mixtures follow curves rather than straight lines across a color wheel, and they often require three paints to mix accurately, rather than the two paints we're been taught ("yellow and blue make green," etc.).
+All these mixing complications are the reason there are so many premixed convenience green paints on the market — more premixed colors than for any other hue.

-Finally, green is a difficult color to harmonize in a painting.
-Green (like purple) has a powerful tendency to overwhelm a painting, even when used sparingly — something that 19th century watercolorists often lamented.
-Most important, the intensity and color of light affects the lightness (value), the chroma and the bias toward yellow or blue of the green.
-Especially in landscape painting, greens do not simply represent a vegetable surface, but the quality of light and air.
+The last is using green.
+Green is a difficult color to harmonize in a painting.
+Like purple, green has a powerful tendency to overwhelm a painting, even when used sparingly — something that 19th century watercolorists often lamented.
+Most important, green demands variety: few things are more fatal to a landscape or botanical painting than a monotony of green.
+In part, this is because the intensity and color of light affect the lightness (value), the chroma and the bias toward yellow or blue of the green, and in part it is because the mutual contrast among many different greens helps us to see them all more clearly.
+Especially in landscape painting, greens do not simply represent a vegetable surface, but the texture of leaves and stems, the variety of water and shade, and the quality of light and air.

 All these problems come to a head for the landscape painter, who must deal with a lot of green to get the job done.

-The typical watercolor tutorial, if it gets into these problems at all, exhorts you to "mix a lot of greens!" without system or context.
-The authors include a lot of mixed green samples, as if to show you they've followed their own advice (and in case you don't).
+The typical watercolor tutorial, if it addresses these challenges at all, exhorts you to "mix a lot of greens!" without system or context.
+Often these tutorials print a page of mixed green samples, as if to show you they've followed their own advice (and in case you don't).

 ok, jeanne, i've mixed a lot of greens ... now what?